bauerceptor/teach25-embedded-systems/_pages/Software-I/1 - Introduction to IoT/Exercise Solution.md

 - **Enhanced quality of life:** Creates smarter, more responsive environments
 - **Innovation driver:** Enables new business models and services

-### 2. List and briefly describe the four main components of an IoT system.
+### 2. List and briefly describe the four main components of an IoT system

 **Answer:**